 Dentists can interchange a crown with an inlay or an onlay based on the situation of your tooth.
 If the cavity hasn’t infected the entire upper part of your tooth, then chances are that your dentist might recommend putting an inlay on the affected area.
 Inlay also is a relatively cheaper alternative to dental crown because the procedure is short and less invasive.

 Similar to an onlay, inlays are also created using custom-made fillings or composite materials in order to cover the middle-upper part of your tooth.
-Materials mostly used for inlays include porcelain/ceramic, gold, composite resin.
+Materials mostly used for inlays include porcelain/ceramic, gold, and composite resin.

 It is an ideal choice for people wanting a less invasive procedure.